Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Other shrubs to rejuvenate prune in spring

 Other plants I rejuvenate pruned, cutting it to half its size, are the Little Princess Japanese Spiraea (Spirea japonica) and Cinquefoil (Potentilla fruticosa).
-Like Butterfly Bush, they bloom on new wood and so we won’t miss out on the flower this season.
+Like Butterfly Bush, they bloom on new wood so we won’t miss out on the flower this season.
 Smokebush, on the other hand, flowers on old wood.
 Therefore, it will be a few seasons before the revitalized plant returns to its puffy glory of blooms.

 Garden Dilemmas?
 AskMaryStone@gmail.com (and now on your favorite Podcast App.)